alpacahq/user-docs/content/get-started-with-alpaca/google-spreadsheet.md

 ---
 title: Google Spreadsheet Trading
 weight: 30
-description: Guide for how to use Google Sheet with Alpaca API and example
+description: Guide for how to use Google Sheet with Alpaca API and example.
 ---

 *This example works with both paper and live trading.*